cosmos/sdk-tutorials/academy/ibc/clients.md

 <HighlightBox type="info">

-If you want to see where `ConsensusState` is stored, take a look at the [Interchain Standard (ICS) 24](https://github.com/cosmos/ibc/tree/master/spec/core/ics-024-host-requirements), which describes the paths also for other keys to be stored and used by IBC.
+If you want to see where `ConsensusState` is stored, see the [Interchain Standard (ICS) 24](https://github.com/cosmos/ibc/tree/master/spec/core/ics-024-host-requirements), which also describes the paths for other keys to be stored and used by IBC.

 </HighlightBox>

 **Verifying Packet Commitments**

-As we saw in the deep dive on [channels](/academy/ibc/channels.md), a relayer will first submit an `UpdateClient` to update the sending chain client on the destination chain, before relaying packets containing other message types such as ICS20 token transfers.
-Then, the destination chain can be sure that the packet will be contained in its ConsensusState root hash, and successfully verify this packet and packet commitmentment proof against the state contained in its (updated) IBC light client.
+As shown in the deep dive on [channels](/academy/ibc/channels.md), a relayer will first submit an `UpdateClient` to update the sending chain client on the destination chain, before relaying packets containing other message types, such as ICS20 token transfers.
+The destination chain can be sure that the packet will be contained in its ConsensusState root hash, and successfully verify this packet and packet commitmentment proof against the state contained in its (updated) IBC light client.

-The code snippet which illustrates how a client [verifies an incoming packet](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go) is as follow:
+The code snippet which illustrates how a client [verifies an incoming packet](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/types/client_state.go) is as follows:

 ```go
 // VerifyPacketCommitment verifies a proof of an outgoing packet commitment at